superphy/kmer/README.md

 ```

 The input file should be a yaml file specifying all of the arguments to use during the run.
-An example can be found in Data/config.yaml
+An example can be found at the end of this README.

 Running the script multiple times with the same output file will not overwrite the previous results.
 Each time a run is performed a new yaml document is created and appended to the bottom of the output file.
 Each yaml document will be a dictionary with two keys 'name' and 'output' where 'name' contains either the datatime of the run or the name provided by the user and 'output' contains a dictionary that holds the results from the run and all of the parameters specified in the input file.